Bhashit/bhashit.github.io/_posts/2014-06-04-better-jquery-ajax-with-es6-generators.markdown

 > They have the capability to suspend their execution context and then later re-enter that execution context with variable bindings intact across the re-entrances.

-So, if you don't know the basics of generators already, here's a quick rundown of the basics:
+If you don't know the basics of generators already, here's a quick rundown of the basics:

 ```javascript
 function *rangeGenerator(lower, upper) {